wszqkzqk/varallel/README.md

   -s, --shell=SHELL           Manually set SHELL to run the command, set 'n' to disable to use any shell --hide-bar                  Hide progress bar
-  --bar                       Show progress bar (Default behavior)
+  --bar                       Show progress bar (Default behavior) --print-only                Only print the command but not run

 Replacements in cammand:
   {}                          Input argument